natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-2%20(China).md

 * Suspension wheels are 20 mm thick while tracks are 30 mm thick.

 The IS-2 has sufficient armour, but will not protect from the guns of its rank.
 The frontal plate has 120 mm of armour plating, which will not stop anything the IS-2 faces, making slight angle adjustments paramount survivability essential.
 However, due to a tendency for the driver's viewport to literally absorb the round, most players will not aim here.
 The LFP has a value of 100 mm angled at 27 degrees, and will not bounce any shots.
 Since behind the LFP is the driver and the 2 main fuel tanks, a penetrating round will have catastrophic results for the {{PAGENAME}}.
 The side armour is 90 mm, and observing the front of the tank, it has a noticeable curvature to it.
 When viewed from the front, the 90 mm of armour will deflect or absorb a high number of shots contrary to the 120 mm plate.
 Angling with large adjustments will cause the {{PAGENAME}} to render this part useless and make the tank extremely vulnerable.
 The frontal turret armour is 100 mm with a distinctive "cheek" construction.
 As with any "cheek" construction, the lower part may act as a shot trap and the middle may absorb shots, but it is more than likely to fail against high-penetration guns.

+A well-known trick for IS-2 series is driving with the rear facing forward.
+Doing so will remarkably remove the weak spots on IS-2's frontal hull armour listed above.
+Its turret was placed in front, and engine with large transmission in rear, while having relatively long hull and good reverse speed.
+These features increase the actual effectiveness of rear armour because most full-calibre kinetic ammunition and HEATs hitting IS-2's rear hull will be absorbed or detonated before reaching cockpit.
+Hence a successful penetration of the rear hull will only limit your movement or ignite fuel tanks.
+Note that ATGMs and some British post-war tanks with powerful sub-calibre APDS in your BR range won't have trouble shooting through your long hull, and there's still a well-known weak spot at your frontal turret exposed, which is flat and only 100 mm thick.

 === Mobility ===
 {{Specs-Tank-Mobility}}